Table of Contents

-- elderly – B12
+elderly – B12

-- B12 is additionally of concerns for individuals who do not consume animal products
+- B12 is additionally of concern for individuals who do not consume animal products

 They additionally mention that sodium is typically overconsumed.
 As fiber was discussed in Lesson 7 I will not discuss that here.
 I will briefly discuss sodium, potassium, calcium, vitamin D, and iron as these are the nutrients deemed important enough to include on the new formulation of nutrition labels and also deemed important enough for the DGA to include lists of foods that are good sources of these nutrients.

 Sodium is commonly used in table salt; while nutrition labels are useful to determine how much sodium is in any specific item one must be careful to also consider how much salt they use to season food.

 In 2019 guidelines for sodium intake were updated to state that an adequate intake level is 1500mg daily for people aged 14 years or older while for health benefits trying to stay <2300mg daily is beneficial.(National, 2019) The AI was not set lower due to a lack of studies looking at lower daily intake.
-The American Heart Association, however, actually recommends an ideal sodium intake is <1500mg/d.
+The American Heart Association, however, actually recommends that an ideal sodium intake is <1500mg/d.
 There has been a lot of controversy in the literature over the years regarding an “optimal” sodium intake level for health, so much so that in 2016 an analysis was done of the literature base showing that the conflicting sides typically cited studies with similar views.(Trinquart, 2016)

 While most researchers seem to agree that when salt intake is too high it can elevate blood pressure and lead to worse health outcomes, the controversy exists regarding at what level salt intake may be too low.
 Some data suggests better outcomes with salt intake at 3000-5000 mg/d(O’Donnell, 2015), and some data suggests that when salt intake is too low it leads to activation of the renin-angiotensin-aldosterone system (“RAAS”) which can worsen health outcomes.(Graudal, 2017) However, other literature suggests any meaningful RAAS changes are transient.(He, 2013)